belgianmobileid/doc/authentication.md

     </tr>
     <tr>
       <td>{% include parameter.html name="redirect_uri" req="REQUIRED" %}</td>
       <td>It is the URL to which users are redirected once the authentication is complete.
-It MUST match the value used in the Authorization Request.
+It MUST match the value used in the Authorization Request.</td>
     </tr>
     <tr>
       <td>{% include parameter.html name="client_assertion_type" req="REQUIRED" %}</td>